Skip to main content

 Emotional support animals are animals with no special training.
 They provide support for people who have mental or emotional challenges.
 Emotional Support Animals do not go through training to perform any distinct work or task.

-What is the Difference Between Emotional Support Animal and Service Animal?
+The Key Difference Between Emotional Support Animals and Psychiatric Service Animals

 Fair Housing Act (FHA)

-ESAs are protected under the Fair Housing Acts FHA.
+ESAs are protected under the Fair Housing Act (FHA).
 This means landlords must provide suitable housing for them.
 This includes properties with a “no pets” policy.

-ESAs used to have broader travel rights under the air carrier access act .
+ESAs used to have broader travel rights under the Air Carrier Access Act.
 But recent changes have reduced these protections.
-However, the FHA still applies to department of housing under the federal law.
+However, the FHA applies to the Department of Housing under federal law.

 Verification for ESAs